-Advice on conducting difficult workplace conversations is available on pages 14 - 17 of this guide.
+Advice on conducting a difficult workplace conversation is outlined in this guide.
 You are encouraged to read this.
 Take time to consider whether you need training or support in this area.
 Be aware of your responsibility to have due regard for the privacy of an individual's personal data.
 Be clear on what will happen with the information to ensure compliance with the Data Protection Acts 1988-2018.
 All personal information is subject General Data Protection Regulation (GDPR).